 - course — some Colleges don't take students in all subjects so check availability for the course you're interested in

-- your age - four Colleges are exclusively for mature students (aged 21 or over), and their facilities are geared accordingly
+- your age — four Colleges are exclusively for students aged 21 or over (mature students), and their facilities are geared accordingly

 - your gender — three Colleges consider applications from female students only